Bumpff/Bumpff/README.md

 I'm new to Github so still finding my way around.

-I'm currently learning C++ programming having previously used only VBA and basic.
+I'm a glider pilot and tug pilot with an interest in electronics and coding.